InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/rmn.md

 ### Native Markup Response Object
 PLAs will typically require the declaration of a product ID.
-The <code>link</code> object is required in the  <a href="https://github.com/InteractiveAdvertisingBureau/Native-Ads/blob/develop/OpenRTB-Native-Ads-Specification-Final-1.2.md#57-object-link-response">Native Ads API Response Object</a> When bidding useing a Retailer's product feed using the 500+ enumeration in the <a href="https://github.com/InteractiveAdvertisingBureau/Native-Ads/blob/develop/OpenRTB-Native-Ads-Specification-Final-1.2.md#74-data-asset-types">Native Ads API Data Asset Type Object</a> , it is acceptable to leave the ‘link.url’ field empty.
+The <code>link</code> object is required in the  <a href="https://github.com/InteractiveAdvertisingBureau/Native-Ads/blob/develop/OpenRTB-Native-Ads-Specification-Final-1.2.md#57-object-link-response">Native Ads API Response Object</a> When bidding useing a Retailer's product feed using the Product Feed enumeration of 13, in the <a href="https://github.com/InteractiveAdvertisingBureau/Native-Ads/blob/develop/OpenRTB-Native-Ads-Specification-Final-1.2.md#74-data-asset-types">Native Ads API Data Asset Type Object</a> , it is acceptable to leave the ‘link.url’ field empty.

 # Examples